Monday, September 26, 2016

 Funny creatures with funny expressions

-The newest addition to my collection goes to Coktel Vision's Gobliins 2.
-The cover is very cheesy and it's meant to be.
-Just look at those silly faces which are quite creepy too.
-I only wish the sticker on the left wasn't there as I can see eyes looking at me!
-(I hate it when companies or shops would put their stickers on boxes!!).
-Anyhow, superb box art.
+My latest addition to my collection is Coktel Vision’s Gobliins 2.
+The cover is cheesy, as intended, with their silly faces and creepy expressions.
+I only wish the sticker on the left wasn’t there; I can see eyes watching me!
+(I hate it when they put stickers on boxes.)
+Overall, the box art is absolutely superb.

-I've never played any "Goblins" game so, this is all new to me.
-In this sequel, a demon king has kidnapped The Prince (who's a bit of a Buffoon) but the gruesome twosome will save the day: Fingus and Winkle.
-This is a unique "co-op" adventure and one I'm dying to boot up later. [grab the floppy or hard drive downloads]
+I’ve never played a "Goblins" game, so this is new to me.
+In this sequel, a demon king has kidnapped The Prince (a bit of a buffoon), but the gruesome duo, Fingus and Winkle, will save the day.
+This is a unique "co-op" adventure, and I’m eager to play it later.
+[Grab the floppy or hard drive downloads]

 Can you imagine seeing the back of this in a shop?
 It's so "buy me!"

-The manual is short but straight to the point with information and lots of tips to get you started.
+The manual is short but straight to the point with information and lots of tips.

 Ah, the previous owner marked his possession!!
 I wonder who S Scott is?